Part 1

 Part 3

-A TPA moves away from asset classes and labels, and instead considers the fundamental risk factors of the total portfolio.
+A TPA moves away from asset classes and labels and instead considers the fundamental risk factors of the total portfolio.
 These fundamental risks can be found across and within asset classes.
 For example, a portfolio might have underlying sensitivities to economic growth, interest rates, or foreign currencies, regardless of the specific assets held.
-TPA can be used as a single, unified method to assess the risk and return of the entire portfolio, rather than evaluating individual investments separately.
-Consider this analogy: if an ACA approach is similar to managing a diet via food groups, then the TPA would be more akin to using nutritional labels.
+TPA can be used as a single, unified method to assess the risk and return of the entire portfolio, rather than evaluating individual investments or sleeves separately.
+Consider this analogy: if an ACA approach is similar to managing a diet via food groups, then the TPA would be more akin to using a nutritional label instead.

-In practice, an equity manager might be compared with a high-yield bond manager to adjust the portfolio's overall exposure to economic growth.
-Similarly, combining a real estate manager with a government bond manager could fine-tune sensitivity to interest rates.
+In practice, an equity manager might be compared with a high-yield bond manager when seeking to adjust the portfolio's overall exposure to economic growth.
+Similarly, combining a real estate manager with a government bond manager could be a way to fine-tune sensitivity to interest rates.

 Part 4

-This approach may also enhance communication, both within teams and externally.
-Performance and risk reporting through a total portfolio lens can simplify messaging by adopting an outcome-oriented approach.
-It encourages the use of a common language of risk, rather than varied messaging for different asset classes, managers, or portfolio sleeves.
+This alignment may also enhance communication both within teams and externally.
+Performance and risk reporting through a total portfolio view can simplify messaging by adopting an outcome-oriented approach.

 Moreover, we believe that a TPA can lead to a more precise understanding of risk.
-By concentrating on independent and fundamental risk drivers across and within asset classes, investors can gain clearer insights into the portfolio's dynamics.
-This clarity includes identifying the specific contribution of each underlying asset to the total portfolio's risk.
+By concentrating on independent and fundamental risk drivers across and within asset classes, investors may gain clearer insights into the portfolio's dynamics.
+By analyzing each asset in one common language, you also naturally increase the opportunity set to achieve portfolio outcomes.
+As mentioned earlier, adjusting interest rate exposure for a total portfolio could potentially be achieved via any asset class, not just bonds.
+This clarity includes identifying the specific contribution of each underlying asset to the total portfolio's risk

 Part 5